safepay/sensor.fronius/README.md

 The optional PowerFlow URL is ``http://ip_address/solar_api/v1/GetPowerFlowRealtimeData.fcgi``

-### Handling Inverter Offline at Night
-Fronius inverters shut down their API endpoints at night by default.

-This component will not poll the inverter from sunset to sunrise.

-This means that if you restart HA at night, you will get "-" for all sensors until the inverter is back online the next morning.
-If left running, the state of the sensors will remain unchanged from senset until the next sunrise.

-You can override these times with ``start_time`` and ``stop_time``.

 ## Installation
 Copy the ``fronius_inverter`` folder in the custom_components directory into your own custom_components directory in your config directory of Home Assistant.